backstreetbrogrammer/35_ParallelStreams/README.md

 # Parallel Streams in Java

-> This is a tutorials course covering parallel streams in Java.
+> This is a tutorial course covering parallel streams in Java.

 Tools used: